NEWS AND UPDATES

 online at Ancestry.

 Boroughs in Greater Manchester has been changed.
-It is known as the Pastfinder
+It was known as the Pastfinder

 Catalogue and until recently was fairly easy to search for experienced